james-millner/jamesmillner.dev/content/posts/13-Narrly/index.md

 It's live at [narrly.tech](https://narrly.tech).
 Drop two files in and see what comes back.

-If you edit video and it's rubbish for your workflow, I genuinely want to hear about it.
+If you edit video, and it's rubbish for your workflow, I genuinely want to hear about it.
 You can reach me at [hello@jamesmillner.dev](mailto:hello@jamesmillner.dev).